 We specialize in assisting a diverse clientele base, which includes: Government Agencies, High Net worth Individuals, Multi – Nationals, Insurance Companies and Small savers.
 ASL manages such funds to achieve a maximum return with a minimum risk through efficient portfolio diversification.

-The Nigerian equity market ended today’s trading session in the red, as key performance indicators, the NGX-ASI and Market Capitalization, both declined by 0.21%.
-The market index (All-Share Index) shed 210.15 basis points in today’s trading session, reflecting a 0.21% decrease to close at 98,081.38.
-Likewise, the Market Capitalization also lost ₦127.34 billion, representing a decline of 0.21%, settling at ₦59.43 trillion.
-The local bourse recorded its second consecutive loss of the week, buoyed by sell-offs in some medium and large-scale stocks, such as ARADEL, OANDO, GTCO, and others, leading to a ₦275 billion reduction in investors’ wealth over the two days.
+The Nigerian equity market closed today’s trading activities in the red, as key performance indicators, the NGX-ASI and Market Capitalization, both declined by 0.57%.
+The market index (All-Share Index) reduced by 556.37 basis points in today’s trading session, reflecting a 0.57% decrease to close at 96,567.24.
+Similarly, the Market Capitalization also lost ₦337.13 billion, representing a decline of 0.57%, settling at ₦58.51 trillion.
+The local bourse reversed yesterday’s gains, with profit-taking activity in some key stocks across the Banking and Consumer goods sectors, such as UBA, NASCON, ZENITHBANK, and others, resulting to a ₦337 billion reduction in investors’ wealth.

-In addition, the market sector performance was positive, as four of the five major market sectors were up, led by the Insurance sector which grew by (+1.13%), followed by the Oil & Gas sector by (+0.92%), the Industrial by (+0.08%), and the Consumer goods sector by (+0.01%).
-The Banking sector was down by -0.57%.
+Nonetheless, the market sector performance was positive, as three of the five major market sectors were up, led by the Oil & Gas sector which grew by (+0.80%), followed by the Insurance sector by (+0.49%), and the Industrial sector by (+0.03%), while the Banking and Consumer goods sectors receded by 0.92% and 0.13% accordingly.

 Following the data published by NBS, the country’s GDP grew by 2.51% in Q2’2023 from 2.31% in the first quarter of the year, sustaining the country’s economic expansion.
 However, Q2’2023 growth rate decreased by -1.03% points from 3.54% recorded in Q2’2022 due to slow down in the country’s economic activities buoyed by various macro/microeconomic headwinds, but increased by 0.20% when compared to 2.31% recorded in Q1’2023.